lmammino/oidc-authorizer/README.md

 - TODO: document supported algorithms
 - TODO: document validation flow
 - TODO: document configuration options
-- TODO: document what gets added into the context
+- TODO: document what gets added into the context and how it can be used for app-level authentication
 - TODO: benchmarks
 - TODO: release from GitHub actions